ConSol/sakuli/docs/additional-settings.md

 Now we get the final error message: **el is undefined el is not accessible**

+The log exception format property supports multiple expression values.
+You can use a JSON array syntax when having more than one regular expression that should be evaluated.

+* **`sakuli.log.exception.format`**`=["TypeError(.*)", "AccessError(.*)", "OtherError(.*)"]`  -  Multiple format regular expressions

+All regular expressions in the list are evaluated in sequence and the results get combined to a single formatted exception message.

 #### Log file rotation

 * **`sakuli.log.maxAge`**`14` - Deletes all files that are older than (default) 14 days in the defined `sakuli.log.folder`.